-Alcohol consumption may be in response to smoking cessationFebruary 13th, 2013 in Addiction /
+Alcohol consumption may be in response to smoking cessationFebruary 13, 2013 in Medicine & Health / Addiction

 (Feb.12, 2013) – New findings by researchers at The University of Texas Health Science Center at Houston (UTHealth) School of Public Health may help identify situations in which smokers who are trying to quit are at a higher risk of relapse.